dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

     - Bob enters the module.
     - He scrolls down to the function needing change.
     - He pauses, considering his options.
-    - Oh, he’s scrolling up to the top of the module to check the initialization of a variable.
+    - Oh, he's scrolling up to the top of the module to check the initialization of a variable.
     - Now he scrolls back down and begins to type.
-    - Ooops, he’s erasing what he typed!
+    - Ooops, he's erasing what he typed!
     - He types it again.
     - He erases it again!
     - He types half of something else but then erases that!
-    - He scrolls down to another function that calls the function he’s changing to see how it is called.
+    - He scrolls down to another function that calls the function he's changing to see how it is called.
     - He scrolls back up and types the same code he just erased.
     - He pauses.
     - He erases that code again!